DanHartman/ws2812b/README.md

 well.
 Extending this to other boards is as simple as adding environments to the `platformio/platformio.ini` file.

-### Connect your WS2812B led strip to
+### Connect your WS2812B led strip
-This source will use `D5` as the data pin per this diagram
+This project will use `D5` as the data pin per this diagram
 ![](https://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2016/09/WS2812B-with-Arduino_bb.png?resize=700%2C423&ssl=1)

 ### Burn firmware to arduino